-- f.
-Environmental Responsibility - g.
-Cost of Additional Supply - h.
-Funding Plan and Initial Targets. - (1) The distribution company shall develop a funding plan using, as necessary, the following sources of funding to meet the budget requirement of the Three-Year Plan and fulfill the statutory mandate of Least Cost Procurement.
-The distribution company shall utilize, as necessary and available, the following sources of funding for the efficiency program investments: - (i) the existing System Benefits Charge (SBC); - revenues resulting from the participation of energy efficiency resources in ISO-New England's forward capacity market (FCM); - (iii) proceeds from the auction of Regional Greenhouse Gas Initiative (RGGI) allowances pursuant to R.I.
-Gen. Laws § 23-82-6: - (iv) funds from any state; federal; or international climate or cap and trade legislation or regulation, including, but not limited to, revenue or allowances allocated to expand energy efficiency programs; - (v) a fully reconciling funding mechanism, pursuant to R.I.
-Gen. Laws § 39-1-27.7, which is a funding mechanism to be relied upon after the other sources as needed to fully fund cost-effective electric and gas energy efficiency programs to ensure the legislative mandate to procure all cost effective efficiency that is lower cost than supply is met; and - (vi) other sources as may be identified by the Council, the Office of Energy Resources (OER), and/or the distribution company. - (2) The distribution company shall include a preliminary budget for the Three-Year Plan, covering the three-year period, that identifies the projected costs, benefits, and initial energy saving targets of the portfolio for each year.
+necessary, the following sources of funding to meet the budget requirement of the Three-Year Plan and fulfill the statutory mandate of Least Cost Procurement.
+The distribution company shall utilize, as necessary and available, the following sources of funding for the efficiency program investments:

+- (i) the existing System Benefits Charge (SBC); - (ii) revenues resulting from the participation of energy efficiency resources in ISO-New England's forward capacity market (FCM); - (iii) proceeds from the auction of Regional Greenhouse Gas Initiative (RGGI) allowances pursuant to R.I.
+Gen. Laws § 23-82-6; - (iv) funds from any state; federal; or international climate or cap and trade legislation or regulation, including, but not limited to, revenue or allowances allocated to expand energy efficiency programs; - (v) a fully reconciling funding mechanism, pursuant to R.I.
+Gen. Laws § 39-1-27.7, which is a funding mechanism to be relied upon after the other sources as needed to fully fund cost-effective electric and gas energy efficiency programs to ensure the legislative mandate to procure all cost effective efficiency that is lower cost than supply is met; and - (vi) other sources as may be identified by the Council, the Office of Energy Resources (OER), and the distribution company. - (2) The distribution company shall include a preliminary budget for the Three-Year Plan, covering the three-year period, that identifies the projected costs, benefits, and initial energy saving goals of the portfolio for each year.
 The budget shall identify, at the portfolio level, the projected cost of efficiency resources in cents/lifetime kilowatt- hours (kWh) or cents/lifetime million British thermal units (MMBtu).
-The preliminary budget and initial energy saving targets may be updated, as necessary, in the distribution company's Annual Energy Efficiency Plan.

-ii.
-Multi-year strategies
+The preliminary budget and initial energy saving goals may be updated, as necessary, in the distribution company's Annual Energy Efficiency Plan. - ii.
+Multi-year strategies - a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
+In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company will separately provide budgets and targets for multi-year strategies. - iii.
+Performance Incentive Plan Structure, pursuant to Section 1.5. - a The distribution company may propose an incentive structure specific to the energy efficiency and conservation strategies in the Three-Year Plan. - iv.
+Testimony - a The distribution company will prefile testimony on the following: